XHTML 1.1 Object Tag Fix for IE7 and IE8

 });

-Licensed under MIT licence (http://opensource.org/licenses/MIT)
+Licensed under the MIT licence (http://opensource.org/licenses/MIT)

 <- Back To Blog